-Construction has started on the improved park entrance and driveway at Johnson Hills Park.
+Construction on the improved park entrance and driveway at Johnson Hills Park is now complete.

 As part of the Phase I Plan, this major infrastructure improvement includes a new vehicular access/entrance and driveway to the park off of Bridle Road.
-This new driveway will lead to an ADA accessible main parking area, to be installed later 2017.
+This new driveway leads to an ADA accessible main parking area.

 Hours of operation

 Johnson Hills Park was opened to the public in September, 2007.